 27. There is no ambiguity.
-He’s not afraid to commit to you, to your relationship, to making plans, and to following through.
+He’s not afraid to commit to your relationship, to making plans, and to following through.

-28. He doesn’t kick you when you’re down or make you feel insecure/dirty after you open up to him.
+28. He doesn’t kick you when you’re down or make you feel insecure after opening up to him.

-29. He’d rather tell you the painful truth than pacify you with a lie so that he can keep getting his needs met.
+29. He’d rather tell you the painful truth than pacify you with a lie.

 30. He doesn’t use your past, your trauma, or anything that you’ve told him against you.
-He uses it to better undertsand and connect with you.
+He uses it to better understand and connect with you.